oracle/oci-service-broker/charts/oci-service-broker/docs/installation.md

 | `storage.etcd.tls.enabled`    | Set this value to true if TLS needs to be used to communicate with the etcd servers  |
 | `storage.etcd.tls.clientCertSecretName`    | The Kubernetes secret containing the necessary files to communicate with etcd using TLS |

 If TLS is to be used to communicate with the etcd servers, another Kubernetes secret needs to be provided.
-The secret should have the following values
+The secret should have the following values:

 | File Name | Description |
 | --------- | ----------- |